JustSypth/e621-Downloader/Readme.md

 ## Requirements:
 > [Python 3.0 or higher version](https://www.python.org/downloads/)

-You will also need to install a library using pip command in the command prompt:
+You will also need to install a few libraries using pip command in the command prompt:

 ```
 pip install requests